 We’re very close to the most important step in the integration process: adding the integration code from DropInBlog.
 However, before that, we need to do one more thing in the ClickFunnels editor: add a new row to the section where we’ll add the integration code.
 This is the section where you’ll see your DropInBlog content after adding the app to ClickFunnels.

 To add a new row, click the Row button on the top menu bar of the ClickFunnels editor and click Add Row.

 Alternatively, you may see a plus sign that shows you the Add New Row option when you hover over the section where you want to add a new row.
 When you click Add Row, ClickFunnels will show you a menu with multiple options.
 Click 1 Column, as shown in the image below:

-This time you’ll have to drag and drop to add the row into the page section you reserved for DropInBlog.
-Our recommendation is to place DropInBlog on a white or light-colored background as this is where your blog content will look its best.
+This time, you’ll have to drag and drop to add the row onto the page section you reserved for DropInBlog.
+Our recommendation is to place DropInBlog on a white or light-colored background, as this is where your blog content will look its best.